VoidAutomata/Quiz_4-we-came-we-built-we-interacted/Readme.md

 2. APIs
    - What API did you connect with in Lab 2?
 Briefly explain how you integrated interactivity within your code.

+---

 ### Week 06

 1. server-client
-   - Give me an example of an interaction done `client-side` and an iteraction done `server-side`.
+   - Give me an example of an interaction done `client-side` and an interaction done `server-side`.
 2. local hosting
    - what is the difference between dragging an index.html file into your browser and opening an index.html file using localhost?
 Do you remember the number equivalent to localhost?

+---

 ### Week 07

 1. GitHub pages
+   - What is a `deployment` in this context?
+What is a branch and why are they used for contributing to repos?
 2. Augmented Reality
-3. event driven programming
+   - What makes AR possible?
+What is needed in a code context?

+---

 ### Week 08

 1. aesthetics
+   - Give me a specific example of where you considered aesthetic design in any of your course content?
 2. APIs for extending integration
+   - Identify where in _your_ code, for Quiz 1, Quiz 2, Quiz 3, Lab 1, Lab 2, Lab 3 that either you used an API or where you _could_ integrate an API (it could be that we added API access in the lecture example and you used the same - still identify this).

+---

 ### Week 09

-1. OOP elements
+1. OOP elements & interactive JavaScript
-2. Interactive JavaScript
+   -
-3. integrating multi-code & external content
+2. integrating multi-code & external content

+---

 ### Week 10